 As you age you do not have to become “old.”
 Physically you can continue to experience vitality, vibrancy, exuberance, and even the strength-of-your-youth, as your age increases.
 The Prescription: Continue to be active.
 Do not ever stop.
 Find something physically challenging, and do what you say you will do consistently, and with intensity.

-On this climbing journey I have discovered that if I remain open to what the universe has to offer the universe will provide beyond any expectation.
-Being open to the possibilities and taking appropriate action allows life to show up.
+On this climbing journey I have discovered that if I remain open to all possibilities and take appropriate action, good things happen.
 Without me even knowing it the universe was at work in my life.
 Jason, my guide on Mt.
 Rainier, continued to encourage me to climb higher with him.
 Finally, in 1999, 4 years after my summit of Mt.
 Rainier, I went with him to Kilimanjaro (19,340 ft.).
 Then it was on to Everest Base Camp (17,598 ft.) in 2001, Mt.
-Elbrus (18,510 ft.) in 2002 (failed) and 2003, and Orizaba (18,697 ft.) in 2004 (an ice storm turned us back 300 feet from the top).
+Elbrus (18,510 ft.) in 2002 (failed) and back again in 2003, and Orizaba (18,697 ft.) in 2004 (an ice storm turned us back 300 feet from the top).
 The mountains just kept showing up.
 My action was to go find out if I could do it.

 I returned home to Sacramento, but this time without an “Everest.”
 I had just climbed it.
 So what’s next?
 But more important, what did I learn from Denali?
 I learned that I could do this despite the fear and anxiety.
 I just had to keep on doing what I said I would do, and do it without knowing the outcome.
 The universe will take care of that.
 I had no control over the outcome.
 I only had control over my decisions and actions.
 So it was back to my training hill and Mt.
 Whitney.
 It was about this time that the Seven Summits started to become a remote possibility.
 Just a fleeting thought, but I had already done three.
 Then early in 2009 Aconcagua in Argentina showed up.
 I had just knocked off my “Everest” in Alaska.
 I could surely climb this one.
 So I had to go find out if I could.
 I signed up for a 2010 expedition with IMG and my guide friends Greg and Mike.
 Little did I know then, but Aconcagua would prove to be more challenging for me than Denali.
 I didn’t have the fear and anxiety that I had on Denali, but the climbing conditions, the length (40 miles up), and the altitude (22,841 ft.) combined for a formidable opponent.
 But I persevered and got to the summit on February 14, 2010.